 The Surprising Reason Why King Charles Has Two Birthdays

 The royal family is undoubtedly the most talked-about in the world.
-And from the Prince and Princess of Wales' return to the spotlight, to Prince William's 'alliance' with Princess Eugenie, the Mountbatten-Windsors never fail to make headlines.
+And from the Prince and Princess of Wales' recent house move to Prince William's candid words about the future of the monarchy, the Mountbatten-Windsors never fail to make headlines.

 The answer - the King actually has two birthdays a year, celebrating on the actual day he was born, 14 November, and then also on his Official Birthday, taking place in June.